-Before using this medication, tell your doctor or pharmacist your medical history, especially of: diabetes, heart problems (coronary artery disease, heart attack), blood or bleeding disorders (e.g., hemophilia), other conditions causing an increased risk of bleeding (e.g., injury, surgery), high blood fat levels (cholesterol/triglyceride), other viral infections (chronic hepatitis B or hepatitis C), liver disease (including abnormal liver function tests).
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: diabetes, heart problems (coronary artery disease, heart attack), blood or bleeding disorders (such as hemophilia), other conditions causing an increased risk of bleeding (such as injury, surgery), high blood fat levels (cholesterol/triglyceride), other viral infections (chronic hepatitis B or hepatitis C), liver disease (including abnormal liver function tests).

 Do not share this medication with others.

-Laboratory and/or medical tests (e.g., liver function tests, HIV RNA levels, blood sugar, blood counts, blood cholesterol/triglyceride levels) should be performed periodically to monitor your progress or check for side effects.
+Lab and/or medical tests (such as liver function, HIV RNA levels, blood sugar, blood counts, blood cholesterol/triglyceride levels) should be done while you are taking this medication.
+Keep all medical and lab appointments.
 Consult your doctor for more details.

-If you are using the capsules, refrigerate the unopened bottles between 36-46 degrees F (2-8 degrees C).
-Once opened, the capsules may be stored at room temperature at 77 degrees F (25 degrees C) away from light and moisture.
-Brief storage between 59-86 degrees F (15-30 degrees C) is permitted.
+If you are using the capsules, refrigerate the unopened bottles.
+Once the bottle is opened, the capsules may be stored at room temperature away from light and moisture.

-If you are using the liquid form, store it at room temperature at 77 degrees F (25 degrees C) away from light and moisture.
-Brief storage between 59-86 degrees F (15-30 degrees C) is permitted.
+If you are using the liquid form, store it at room temperature away from light and moisture.
 Do not refrigerate or freeze the liquid.